mworks/mworks/README.markdown

 ### installer ###

 The scripts in this directory handle the automatic building of the MW installer.
-To build an installer, simply run
+To build an installer, simply run:

+	./build_installer_package.py VERSION_STRING

+The resulting installer will be saved to:
+	/tmp/mw_installer/MonkeyWorksInstaller_VERSION_STRING